Donovan-Lab-at-ASU/Lab_Management/driver_authorization/README.md

     <img src="./screenshots/email2.png" width=90% height=90%>

 You can check the status of your Driver Authorization [here](https://www.asu.edu/go/authorizeddriver) under the 'Employee Acknowledgement' tab.
 This should be a relatively quick process, but if your authorization hasn’t been updated in two weeks or so, you should follow up with ASU’s Insurance Services ([insuranceservices@exchange.asu.edu](insuranceservices@exchange.asu.edu)).
-They may ask you for a Cost Center Number and Program Code to charge the MVR fee to, which are the following:
+They may need a Cost Center Number and Program Code to charge the MVR fee to - check with Mary for these!
-- **Cost Center Number**: CC0639
-- **Program Code**: PG13694